ColinShaw/cpp-path-planning-project/README.md

 a minimum jerk trajectory through the supplied waypoints.
 Obviously the interface with the simulator needs to be making predictions having continuity with the existing predictions, which requires some finesse with asynchronous entry.
-It may not have been a big deal, but I was not okay with the issue of the speed changing on straight versus curved road sections due to the mapping of Frenet coordinates to map coordinates.
 The main goal of the minimizing acceleration and jerk while being able to change lanes required some tuning; decisions had to be made with regard to what the time horizon is that allows for smooth enough acceleration and jerk to meet the project requirement while also being able to competently weave in the traffic.
 This relates to the decisions required for tuning the costs for the action planner, which also involved picking a reasonable collection of states that would admit a decent solution.
 Cycling at the end of the track is no problem if `fmod` is used and the map waypoint data extended to associate the last point with the first.